pegre94/notes/README.md

 # Notes App (notes)

-new way of remebering things
+Vue.js and Quasar clone of Evernote app.

 ## Install the dependencies
 ```bash